 The only downside to these tires is that heat sometimes penetrates them and can damage the inside rubber.
 This isn’t usually the case, but there have been complaints about that.

 10. Hankook Vantra RA18- 185R14 102R 8-Ply

 This tire is by far the best of the Hankook range.
 It’s a high-quality tire that any RV owner would like as their backup.
 These boast great waterproofing abilities, as well as heat resistance for those hot summer days.
-The enhanced rim joint also adds to why this RV tire is so much better than most at traction control.
+The enhanced rim joint also reinforces why this RV tire is so much better than most at traction control.

 What Makes a Great Set of RV Tires?

 RV tires can be pretty expensive, which is why you need to make sure that the one you’re choosing features all the right attributes.
 So to help ensure you’re making the right investment, the following are the features you need to be on a lookout for.